rajeshv23/twydev.github.io/_posts/2020-04-13-javascript-compendium.md

 What is happening?
 In my own understanding:

 - for-loop body only has one scope, regardless of the number of iterations
-- variable i is binded to a new iteration value at every loop
+- variable i is bound to a new iteration value at every loop
 - at every loop, we will set timeout, with a function called timer, with a closure over the scope of the for-loop (therefore only one single scope, ever)
 - after the loop has ended, when each callback gets executed, the closure will reference variable i from for-loop scope, which already has value set to 6 (since the loop ended)
 - this behavior is consistent even if timeout value is set to zero.